microsoft/qsharp/katas/content/phase_estimation/index.md

 Notice that the first and second registers end up not being entangled with each other.

 ### Step 3.
-Apply inverse QFT
+Apply the inverse QFT

-Now, recall that quantum Fourier transform that acts on a basis state $\ket{j}$ that represents an $n$-bit integer $j$ performs the following transformation:
+Now, recall that the quantum Fourier transform that acts on a basis state $\ket{j}$ that represents an $n$-bit integer $j$ performs the following transformation:

 $$\ket{j} \rightarrow \frac1{\sqrt{2^n}}\sum_{k=0}^{2^n-1}  e^{2\pi i jk/2^n} \ket{k} = \frac1{\sqrt{2^n}}\sum_{k=0}^{2^n-1}  e^{2\pi i (j/2^n) \cdot k} \ket{k}$$

 If you compare this expression with the state of the first register at the end of the previous step, you'll notice that they match exactly, with $\theta = j / {2^n}$.

-This means that you can use inverse Fourier transform (the adjoint of the Fourier transform) to convert the state of the first register to a binary notation of the integer that stores the first $n$ bits of $\theta$ written as a binary fraction.
+This means that you can use the inverse Fourier transform (the adjoint of the Fourier transform) to convert the state of the first register to a binary notation of the integer that stores the first $n$ bits of $\theta$ written as a binary fraction.
-If $\theta = 0.\theta_1 \theta_2... \theta_n$, applying inverse QFT to the first register will yield a state
+If $\theta = 0.\theta_1 \theta_2... \theta_n$, applying the inverse QFT to the first register will yield a state

 $$\ket{j} = \ket{\theta_n} \otimes ... \otimes \ket{\theta_1}$$